Matching Grant Programs

 Mental Health Grant for Justice-Involved Individuals

-The Mental Health Grant Program for Justice-Involved Individuals aims to reduce recidivism rates, arrests and incarceration among people with mental illness, and reduce the wait time for forensic commitments.
-The Mental Health Grant for Justice-Involved Individuals FY20 report card (PDF) highlights notable grant information and performance achievements specific to FY20.
-The report card has an overview of the grant program with performance outcomes and a listing of the program grantees.
+The Mental Health Grant for Justice-Involved Individuals was established to reduce recidivism rates, arrests, and incarceration among people with mental illness, and the wait time for people on forensic commitments.
+The program supports community grant programs by:

 Healthy Community Collaborative Program